tarek-iraqi/Simple.DynamicPolicyPermissions/README.md

-    either `AddUser` or `EditUser` permission, no problem just pass the two permissions to the `HasPermission` attribute as array of strings and you are good to go, doing that will result in `Oring` the two permissions together so if the user has one of them he will be authorized, you can pass as many permissions as you want to allow this scenario as following example:
+    either `AddUser` or `EditUser` permission, no problem just pass the two permissions to the `HasPermission` attribute as array of strings and you are good to go, doing that will result in `Oring` the two permissions together so if the user has one of them he will be authorized, you can pass as many permissions as you want to allow this scenario as the following example:
-        ```charp
+        ```csharp
         [ApiController]
         [Route("api/[controller]")]
         public class UserController : ControllerBase